SSWConsulting/SSW.Rules.Content/rules/ways-to-version/rule.md

 ---
-seoDescription: "Discover two common software versioning methods: Simple Versioning and Semantic Versioning.
-Learn when to use each for your project's unique needs."
+seoDescription: Discover two common software versioning methods: Simple Versioning and Semantic Versioning.
+Learn when to use each for your project's unique needs.
 type: rule
 title: Do you know the different ways to version?
 uri: ways-to-version